 One of the big challenges for proponents of vision zero, or any program that establishes a long term goal of zero traffic deaths, is a persistent sense of disbelief.

-I am working with a campaign right now, with a handful of national nonprofits, calling on the Biden Administration (Hi, Pete Buttigieg!) to commit to a goal of zero traffic deaths by 2050.
+I am working with a campaign right now, with a handful of national nonprofits, calling on the Biden Administration (Hi, Pete Buttigieg!) to commit to a goal of by 2050.
 Part of our work is convincing even friendly audiences that this goal is possible.

 When people talk about curing cancer, for example, nobody scoffs and says "impossible" or "unrealistic."
 It’s easy to understand where the skepticism comes from: traffic deaths have been such an accepted part of American life, and so many of our streets and so much of our driving culture is dangerous.

 2050 is a very long way away, but we are on the precipice of some very exciting new frontiers in vehicle technology.
 Attitudes about street design, especially in cities, are changing.

 Obviously, making predictions about what will be possible 30 years into the future requires some imagination and humility.
 But even now it's possible to envision how entirely eliminating traffic deaths might come together.

 I've been writing and thinking about these issues for a long time, and I feel confident that zero traffic deaths by 2050 is a reasonable goal.
 That position is shared, not just by a few radical activists, but by a veritable "who's who" of the transportation establishment.
 The American Association of State Highway Officials, the Institute of Transportation Engineers, and the U.S. Chamber of Commerce, for example, all signed on to asking the Biden Administration to make this commitment.
 I want to offer a few reasons for optimism about the future of traffic safety, in part because, the way we think about these issues is a key barrier to better outcomes.